-C.2.
+D.2.
 Guiding Questions

-- 1. What procedures are in place for your LEA to maintain control of the funds? - 2.
-How are the supplies, materials, and equipment purchased to support equitable services tracked; and what steps are taken to ensure the supplies, materials, and equipment are only used for equitable services? - 3.
-Describe how the budget and fiscal regulations are communicated with private school officials.
+- 1. What procedures are in place for the LEA to maintain control of the funds? - 2.
+How are the supplies, materials, and equipment purchased to support equitable services tracked? - 3.
+How does the LEA ensure the supplies, materials, and equipment are only used for equitable services (i.e., asset tagging, inventory procedures, etc.)?